 Increment Attribute Value of Item in DynamoDB Table

 Consider that there is some attribute for an item, and you want to add or subtract some value from it.
 How can we do this?
-One way is to read that Item first, get the attribute’s exiting value, perform our addition/subtraction operation, and then write that item back to the DynamoDB table.
-Too many steps, especially when a better alternative is available for such operations.
+One way is we read that Item first, then get the attribute’s exiting value, perform our addition/subtraction operation and then write that item back to the DynamoDB table.
+Too many steps, especially when there is a better alternative available for such kind of operations.

 item with total_orders_attribute

-Consider an example case where a user has placed a new order, and we need to add 1 to this total_order attribute.
-We can use UpdateExpression Add value to total_orders and set that value to total_orders, as shown in the code below.
+Consider an example case that a user has placed a new order, and we need to add 1 to this total_order attribute.
+We can use `UpdateExpression` to add value to total_orders and set that value to total_orders as shown in the below code.

 def update_item_increment_value():